kevinpalm/red_hat_customers/README.md

 overview of my project, see the report file.

 ## Set Up
-**Important**: If you want to generate a Kaggle submission using this script, you should have at least 12 gigs of memory available for the PCA step.
-Otherwise, you can still run the local tests without straining your system.
-Or, you can edit line 232 of utilities.py so that the IncrimentalPCA batch_size argument is something that your computer can handle.

 This project was written using Python 2.7, but with my best efforts to make it Python 3 compatible.
 Required libraries are: